mspass-team/mspass/README.md

 Assuming current hostname is `node-1`, for a remote client to connect, start the server with:
+FIX THIS:  what 'node-1' means is not at all clear.
+This command failed at IU

     singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork --bind_ip localhost,node-1